SauravSinghChandel/message-board/README.md

 #### Status after Sprint 2:

 ##### Updates:
+* Please run "pip install cryptography" in the terminal
 * Changed the format of how posts are saved.
 * Changed the status of how posts are displayed.
 * Added search functionality.